SFF™ training program

 - Partnership building – how to link in with and collaborate with industry partners

-- Recruitment – key methods to maximise participation
+- Recruitment – how to engage and build interest, including key methods to maximise participation

-Health services that have undertaken the training have found that it has become part of their strategic direction for farming families.
-The program addresses many of their organisation’s key primary health initiatives, for example:
+Health services that have undertaken the training have found that it has become part of their strategic direction for farming families in their community.
+The SFF™ program addresses many contemporary primary health initiatives, for example:

 - Ambulatory sensitive conditions